kewlfft/ansible-aur/README.md

       - package_name_1
       - package_name_2

-# Upgrade the system using yay, only act on AUR packages, note that dependency resolving will still include repository packages
+# Upgrade the system using yay, only act on AUR packages.
+# Note: Dependency resolving will still include repository packages.
 - aur: upgrade=yes use=yay aur_only=yes

 # Install gnome-shell-extension-caffeine-git using pikaur and a local PKGBUILD.